Casino House Edge Explained: How Casinos Make Money

 Key concept: the casino house edge represents the statistical advantage built into a game’s rules and payout structure.

-The simplest way to understand what is house edge in casino terms is this: it’s the casino’s built-in percentage advantage on every wager over the long run.
+The simplest way to understand what house edge means in casino terms is this: it is the casino’s built-in percentage advantage on every wager over the long run.
+Think of it as the mathematical fee for playing the game.

 Simple Definition